shawn61cp/calibre2jellyfin/README.md

 * Books are selected for inclusion by listing author folders in the .cfg file
 * Series handling
   * When foldermode is author/series/book, the script will attempt to extract series and series index from Calibre's metadata file.
   * If found, the target book folder name will be prepended with the series index.
-Optionally, the metadata \<dc:title\> and the \<meta name="calibre:title_sort" content="...sort title..."\> may treated in the same way.
+Optionally, the metadata \<dc:title\> and the \<meta name="calibre:title_sort" content="...sort title..."\> may be treated in the same way.
   * A short header identifying the index and series is prepended to the book description.
   * If series info is expected but not found, the structure collapses to .../author/book/.... and no mangling is performed.
 * Multiple output libraries may be configured